bugman1215/vm/watermeterdetection/README.md

 To preprocess the dataset, we applied the normalization to stitch with the ResNet normalization on real-world images.

 ## About model and experiment
-For detailed code see WaterMeters_detection.ipynb.
+For detailed code see watermeters-detection.ipynb.

 ## Reference
 * [Fasterrcnn_resnet50_fpn](https://aistudio.baidu.com/aistudio/datasetdetail/157981)